Awarded Google UI/UX Certification

 1

-The early lo-fidelity prototype came with a slight learning curb, however most user were easily able to understand the general structure of the app, and proceed through the individual prompts with ease.
+The early low-fidelity prototype came with a slight learning curb, however most user were easily able to understand the general structure of the app, and proceed through the individual prompts with ease.

 2